 How Condensation Control Greenhouse Film Works

-Film with condensation control does not prevent condensation on the film, but instead controls the water that does inevitably condense on the film surface.
+Film with anti-condensation properties does not prevent condensation on the film, but instead controls the water that does inevitably condense on the film surface.
 Ordinary polyethylene used in greenhouses has no affinity for water.
 Water that does condense on the film forms round droplets because this shape minimizes the contact between the water and the film.
 Due to this shape, droplets are only lightly attached to the film and hang loosely.
 A natural breeze or the vibration from the closing of a greenhouse door can easily make them fall.
 The shape of the droplet will also reflect light back out of the greenhouse.
 This loss of light may slow plant growth, delay crop maturity and affect plant yield.
 The droplets may also act as a lens, focusing sunlight onto the plants, causing burns.
 A condensation control film is modified to have a high affinity for water.
 Condensed water no longer forms droplets but instead forms a continuous thin sheet of water over the entire film surface.

 It’s important to allow for the normal expansion and contraction of film during installation.
 Single layer film should be installed snugly, but should not be overly tight.
 Avoid stretching the thermal greenhouse film during installation.
 Double poly installations should provide enough slack in the top layer to allow 12” to 24” of inflation.in

-NOTE: Condensation control films are manufactured with a built-in additive for superior droplet control.
+NOTE: Condensation control greenhouse films are manufactured with a built-in additive for superior droplet control.
 To make a condensation control film, the film is modified to have the necessary high affinity for water.
 This is achieved by incorporating a unique additive into the polymeric matrix of the film during the manufacturing stage.
 The additive migrates to the film surface to achieve the desired effect.
 Films with this kind of built-in condensation control eliminate several inherent problems with surface modification techniques used after the film has been produced.
 For example, the most common post-production surface coating technique for greenhouse and row covers is to use a commercial product called Sunclear (or product equivalent), which is applied like paint by spraying the film after installation.
 Coating of the condensation film during the manufacturing process is not practical due to the large dimensions of the film, typically 20 to 50 feet wide and 80 to 500 feet long.